muhammadzainrafique/workshop/README.md

 ## 🚀 Features

-- Chat with Claude AI via AWS Bedrock API
+- 💬 Chat with Claude AI via AWS Bedrock API
-- Simple and responsive web UI
+- 🌐 Simple and responsive web UI
-- Real-time messaging experience
+- ⚡ Real-time messaging experience
-- Fully powered by AWS SDK for Bedrock
+- 🧠 Fully powered by AWS SDK for Bedrock

 ---

 ## ✅ Prerequisites

-Before you start, ensure you have the following:
+Before you start, ensure you have the following tools and configurations:

 | Tool | Version | Description |
 |------|---------|-------------|